 Play for All (led by social studies) How do we create opportunities for play that are inclusive and just for all people in our community?
 Shadow Shows (led by science & engineering) How can we use shapes and shadows to entertain and inspire?
 Sound Stories (led by science & engineering) How can we help storytellers enhance their stories through sound?
 Game On (led by social studies) What can games teach us about life in the past and present?
-Critical Consumers (led by social studies) How can people make informed and just decisions as consumers?
+Critical Consumers (led by social studies) How can we use our power to be critical consumers and encourage just ways of producing?
 Birding Adventures (led by science & engineering) How can we help our community learn about birds and living with birds?